benjaminedwardwebb/vimpager/markdown_src/vimpager.md

 Squeeze blank lines into a single blank line.
 GNU man passes this option to /usr/bin/pager.

+## --startuptime file

+Writes startup times to a given file, using vim's builtin command line option.
+See `:help startuptime` for details.

 ## --passthrough

 If files fit on the screen, print them with syntax highlighting using vimcat